 Carry out an analysis of the association between nutritional status and type of illness.
 Describe the association numerically, assess its significance, and write a brief summary of your findings that refers to your analysis for substantiation.

 You need not complete the following tasks in order; for example, you might choose to run a JMP chi-square and then develop a contingency table.
+The data for this problem are given in the data sheet (Q6-chiSq-nutrition).

 What is your scientific hypothesis for this study?